 Fighting Elimination at a BOI

 The required finding of the members at a board of inquiry is first to determine if by a preponderance (more likely than not) of the evidence the misconduct was committed by the “respondent.”
 The “respondent” is the term for the person facing elimination or separation.
 If the board concludes the respondent committed the misconduct, next the board must make a finding as to whether the misconduct warrants separation.
 If the board finds that elimination is warranted, then the board votes to determine the characterization of service.

 The methods of fighting elimination are many and varied, and a defense is only as limited as the imagination and devotion of the counsel representing the respondent.
 There are no rules of evidence at a board of inquiry and it is incumbent on the attorney to leverage as much evidence against the government’s counsel (called the recorder) as possible.

 Despite the truncated rights a member has at a BOI when compared to those involved at courts-martial, Congress has required the military to establish due process rights in all administrative procedures.

 Aden Wilkie is located in Jacksonville, NC and services armed forces at Camp Lejeune and Fort Bragg as well as other bases, camps, stations, and posts spanning the USA.
-For your best bet at fighting elimination at a Board of Inquiry, call the Devil Dog Defender today at 910-333-9626 or click the link below to schedule your free initial consultation.
+For your best bet at fighting elimination at a Board of Inquiry, call the Devil Dog Defender today at 910-333-9626 or click the link below to schedule your initial consultation.